imeleges/REMA_Dubai/README.md

 ### Content

-In this Dataset, we have information for **4800+** apartments available for rent in Downtown Dubai and DIFC areas in August 2022 and having different parameters like:
+In this Dataset, we have information for **4800+** apartments available for rent in Downtown Dubai and DIFC areas in August 2022 and different parameters like:
 *price, address, number of bedrooms, area in sqft, description, building info, amenities, etc.*

 <p align="center">